-The bill amends the Code of West Virginia to enhance regulatory oversight of insurance holding company systems by introducing new requirements for insurers.
-Key provisions include the obligation for insurers to file an annual group capital calculation and results from a liquidity stress test, following guidelines from the National Association of Insurance Commissioners (NAIC).
+The bill amends the Code of West Virginia to enhance the regulatory framework for insurance holding company systems.
+It introduces new requirements for insurers within these systems, including the obligation to file an annual group capital calculation and results from a liquidity stress test, in line with the National Association of Insurance Commissioners (NAIC) guidelines.
 The Insurance Commissioner is empowered to mandate that insurers in precarious financial situations secure a deposit or bond for protection.
-Additionally, the bill clarifies that all records held by affiliates are the property of the insurer and remain under the insurer's control, while also ensuring that affiliates are subject to the jurisdiction of the Insurance Commissioner.
+Additionally, the bill ensures that records held by affiliates remain under the insurer's control and establishes the Insurance Commissioner's jurisdiction over affiliates during supervision or receivership proceedings.

 Committee Substitute: 33-27-2, 33-27-4, 33-27-5, 33-27-6a, 33-27-7, 33-27-8